-Leidos is looking for a School Counselor (9 months) to support Naval Base San Diego near Lakeside, CA
+Leidos is looking for a School Counselor (9 months) to support Ft.
+Irwin Army Base in Ft.
+Irwin, CA

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed therapist who can proactively help military children overcome common challenges such as a deployment of a parent, frequent relocation, and emotional management.

 Leidos partners with the Department of Defense’s (DoD’s) Military and Family Life Counseling (MFLC) Program to provide highly confidential counseling services and support to military service members and their families.
 Non-medical counseling is preventive in nature and aims to address and solve issues before they become more harmful problems.

 Many people like you, who have behavioral or mental health experience, are finding satisfaction in the non-medical counseling profession.
 Your education and experience can help people navigate life’s challenges more effectively when you’re not spending long hours completing billing and documentation, filing paperwork, or sitting at a desk all day.
 The MFLC model emphasizes simple and easy documentation used for reporting activity only: